Geometric theory of constrained Schr\"odinger dynamics with application to time-dependent density-functional theory on a

 Because of the $i$, at first sight it may seem that we are introducing a non-Hermitian perturbation of the Hamiltonian $H(t)$.
 But this is not the best way to see it.
 Recall that this is a nonlinear equation where the $w_m(t)$'s depend on $\psi(t)$ itself, and not a general linear equation.
-In fact, since we add the preservation of the norm of $\psi(t)$ as a constraint, there exists an equivalent Hermitian rewriting of~\eqref{eq:McLachlan}.
-From the relation $(\rd/\dt) \pscal{\psi(t),\psi(t)}=0$, we find that
+In fact, since we add the preservation of the norm of $\psi(t)$ as a constraint, we can rewrite \eqref{eq:McLachlan} in an equivalent form involving a $\psi$-dependent Hermitian Hamiltonian, where the norm-preservation is more apparent.
+Indeed, from the relation $(\rd/\dt) \pscal{\psi(t),\psi(t)}=0$, we find that

 This tells us that, for every time, $\psi(t)$ is orthogonal to the correction term $F\big(t,\psi(t)\big) \psi(t)$ where